Social Work Internship

 Overall, we are looking for goodness of fit between our site and the applicant's past experience and training goals.
 Given the pace of the work, it is strongly preferred that students have (at minimum) one full-year of psychotherapy experience prior to applying.

 Direct Service Activities

-Students new to TCS are encouraged to present at any time during Walk-In Clinic hours where they fill out registration forms and are assigned to an Initial Assessment appointment.
-The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a plan to remediate those problems.
+- Initial Assessments: Students new to TCS are encouraged to present at any time during registration hours where they fill out registration paperwork and are assigned to an Initial Assessment appointment.
+The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a treatment plan.
 Interns are assigned 1-2 new Initial Assessments (IAs) per week.